UK visas are assessed and issued by UK Visas and Immigration (UKVI), including visa extensions and switches made from inside the UK.

 The major thing to point out about supporting documents is that UKVCAS can’t provide any advice on whether the documents you provide are ‘good enough’ – that’s your responsibility (and why using an immigration adviser to help you prepare can be invaluable).

 What UKVCAS does do is make sure that all supporting documents you provide are in English (or Welsh) and are legible.
 They’ll then tick-off on a high-level checklist where documents have been provided in a particular category.
 For example, if you provide bank statements they’ll put a tick in the box against you providing ‘proof of financial means’ but they won’t check if your finances are sufficient.
+You can find out the best ways to prepare your supporting documents in our blog post so that you’re confident what you submit is correct.

 If you’ve previously uploaded your supporting documents on the UKVCAS website, these checks will be performed on your uploaded documents.